Protesters hold first of weekly rallies against APS in-person learning plan

 Protesters drove their cars from the APS administration building to Louisiana and Central.
 Despite one person upset with the protest and temporarily blocking the line of cars from leaving the administration building’s lot, the protesters completed their route.
 They plan to do these car rallies every Saturday until their demands are met.

 “As a teacher, I understand more than anyone how important it is for our students to be in schools.
 It’s just not safe.
-I don’t feel comfortable risking my students health, my heath, and my children’s health,” Noedel said.
+I don’t feel comfortable risking my student’s health, my health, and my children’s health,” Noedel said.

-Fight For Our Lives also has this petition for changes to the APS plan.
+Fight For Our Lives also has a petition for changes to the APS plan.
 In response to the protests, APS sent this statement:

 “APS and all 89 public school districts in New Mexico are required to follow all policies and guidelines set by the DOH and PED.
 All guidelines are subject to change based on the status of the virus.
 Safety remains our top priority.
 We encourage everyone to wear a facial mask, wash their hands frequently, and practice social distancing so students can return to the classroom where they belong.”